University Centre for Computer Corpus

 B. 3 sites with both kinds of outputs

-However, Bernard Bou's Java-based GrammarScope uses the Stanford package and can display both Phrase Structure trees and grammatical relations as colors.
+Also, Bernard Bou's Java-based GrammarScope uses the Stanford package and can display both Phrase Structure trees and grammatical relations as colors.
 VERY nice once you get the hang of it (you can paste sentences in from the clipboard as well as feed it text files).
 You can even edit the list and definition of the grammatical relations.
+Version 2! draws dependency arcs and other CoreNLP tasks (NER, coreference).

 Bou has also written a Java-based grapher tydevi (typed dependencies viewer) that uses the Stanford parser to draw static diagrams with curved labelled nodes.
 No on-line demo.
 Many variant layouts available.